 I ended up with some leather that had all the right “looks”, but once I got back home and started working with it, I immediately realized it was too thin and soft for what I needed.
 And as much as I learned from that first trip, it took years worth of failures and successes to dial it in.

 If you decide you’re going to make a belt, you’ll be using a much different type of leather than you would use on a wallet.
-So if you want the best leather for your project, it’s important to decide now before you start investing in expensive sides of leather.
+So if you want the best type of leather for your project, it’s important to decide now before you start investing in expensive sides of leather.

 There’s is an endless number of tanning methods, more than I’d like to mention here.
 For the sake of simplicity I’m going to focus on two of the more general and common types of leather.